Giving up!

 Fear is often a stumbling block.
 What’s holding you back?
 We all want perfection in an imperfect world.
 There’s that nasty internal critic who’s saying you can’t do it or you’re not really an artist.
 Let me tell you here and now, perfection is over-rated in art.
 I believe that art should not be imitation but interpretation.
 Unless you are doing commission work, your art is you.

-portrait he is painting.
+I remember the scene in the movie Modigliani when Andy Garcia’s character is being criticized for the portrait he is painting.
 It’s actually sort of silly because the patron should have known his style.
 As someone who is committed to his own work, he simply continues.
 Yes Amedeo Modigliani (1884-1920) created

 unusual portraits, but what magic.
 If he had listened to his critics, we would not have his magnificent work.
 In other words, trust your gut.
 Stop if you must, but be true to your interpretations—even break some boundaries.(Right: Blue Eyes, 1917).